e-oj/Casper/README.md

 It also ignores the value of the filter attribute like so

-    .flint-michigan-water{filter: does not support filter prop}
+    .flint-michigan-water{filter: No support for filter prop}